On this page

 Verification Jump to heading

-Once the DNS records have been added to the domain registrar's DNS configuration, Deno DeployEA will check the DNS records to verify ownership of the domain.
-This can take a few minutes depending on the DNS provider.
-You can leave the domain configuration drawer open while the verification is in progress, and it will automatically refresh when the verification is complete.
-Once the verification is complete, you will see a green checkmark.
+After adding the DNS records, Deno DeployEA will verify your domain ownership.
+This process may take a few minutes depending on your DNS provider.
+You can leave the domain configuration drawer open during verification - it will refresh automatically when complete.

-You can also manually trigger the verification progress by clicking on the "Provision Certificate" button.
-If verification is successful, this will also initiate provisioning of the TLS certificate.
+You can manually trigger verification by clicking the "Provision Certificate" button.
+Successful verification also initiates TLS certificate provisioning.

 TLS certificate provisioning Jump to heading

-The TLS certificate will automatically be renewed when it is close to expiry.
-You can check on the current status of the TLS certificate in the domain configuration drawer.
+Certificates are automatically renewed near expiry.
+You can check the current certificate status in the domain configuration drawer.

 Assigning a custom domain to an application Jump to heading

-This will open the assign domain drawer.
-In the drawer, select the application you want to assign the domain to.
-If you are using a wildcard domain, you can also select whether you want to attach the base domain, the wildcard subdomain, or any specific subdomain to the application.
+This removes the custom domain from your organization and deletes all domain assignments across all applications. also select whether you want to attach the base domain, the wildcard subdomain, or any specific subdomain to the application.

 Once you have selected the application and the domain, click on the "Assign Domain" button to confirm.